• Home

 8. FAILURE TO SHOW AND FORFEITS

 8.1.
-A game may not start with fewer than the required minimum number of properly uniformed players on each team.The minimum number of players for a game is as follows:
+A game may not start with fewer than the required minimum number of properly uniformed players on each team.The

 8.1.1.
 Seven (7) for any full-sided (11v11) game